"Oh no! Half in the Bag has jumped the shark! It's never been the same since episode four!"

 RedLetterMedia is a film production company with a channel on YouTube and a webzone that produces a number of films and shorts.
 It is made up of a small creative team and has made submissions for various film festivals.
 The group's real claim to fame are the Mr. Plinkett Reviews.
 Created by Mike Stoklasa, who plays Plinkett, the reviews tackle primarily sci-fi films.In these reviews, Harry S. Plinkett is an elderly man (he claims in one review to be 119 years old) with Deadpan Snarker and Serial Killer tendencies who's been in various marriages where his wives have died under suspicious circumstances (and he routinely kidnaps other women as well).To date, Plinkett has reviewed:

-Plinkett also released a RiffTrax-style audio commentary for The Phantom Menace (for anyone who was willing to watch it again, anyway).Though Stoklasa has refused to do formal Plinkett Reviews for the original trilogy of Star Wars films, he did release an audio commentary, slightly more serious and analytical than his ersatz-RiffTrax of The Phantom Menace, for the originalStar Warsfilm.Stoklasa also released a Plinkett-style commentary for Star Trek V, where Plinkett presents the film as a noble failure, a well intentioned concept that was ruined though an amazing combination of Shatner's ego (while most reviewers tend to put all the blame on Shatner, Plinkett contends that while it was a major factor, it was far from the only, or even prevailing, one), Executive Meddling (who demanded unnecessary humor be injected into the script), a WGA strike that prevented a necessary rewrite just before shooting began, a Teamsters strike that held up trucks and forced many exterior shots to be scrapped, ILM pulling out of doing new SFX (they had otherthings to do) resulting in sub-par SFX, and a reduced budget.In addition to the Plinkett reviews, RLM also hosts Half in the Bag, a traditional review series featuring Mike Stoklasa and Jay Bauman discussing new releases.
+Plinkett also released a RiffTrax-style audio commentary for The Phantom Menace (for anyone who was willing to watch it again, anyway).Though Stoklasa has refused to do formal Plinkett Reviews for the original trilogy of Star Wars films, he did release an audio commentary, slightly more serious and analytical than his ersatz-RiffTrax of The Phantom Menace, for the originalStar Warsfilm.Stoklasa also released a Plinkett-style commentary for Star Trek V: The Final Frontier, where Plinkett presents the film as a noble failure, a well intentioned concept that was ruined though an amazing combination of Shatner's ego (while most reviewers tend to put all the blame on Shatner, Plinkett contends that while it was a major factor, it was far from the only, or even prevailing, one), Executive Meddling (who demanded unnecessary humor be injected into the script), a WGA strike that prevented a necessary rewrite just before shooting began, a Teamsters strike that held up trucks and forced many exterior shots to be scrapped, ILM pulling out of doing new SFX (they had otherthings to do) resulting in sub-par SFX, and a reduced budget.In addition to the Plinkett reviews, RLM also hosts Half in the Bag, a traditional review series featuring Mike Stoklasa and Jay Bauman discussing new releases.
 The show is more in the style of Siskel And Ebert, and while the two are supposed to be repairing Plinkett's VCR, they usually spend the whole time drinking beers and reviewing movies.
 The Plinkett character also appears, played by Rich Evans.
-Another new segment has been introduced called Best of the Worst in which three bad VHS movies are watched by Mike, Jay, Rich and the rest of the crew, and discussed afterward.You can find the YMMV page right here....now this is where it gets complex, my lovelies...
+Another new segment has been introduced called Best of the Worst in which three bad VHS movies are watched by Mike, Jay, Rich and the rest of the crew, and discussed afterward....now this is where it gets complex, my lovelies...

 Their Analysis of the Star Wars Prequels